-Yes, there are many tutorials online that teach how to put a zipper in a pillow.
+Yes, there are many tutorials online that teach you how to sew a zipper into a pillow.

 But this method is Different.
 Easier.